-Things to do or points of attraction in London are not concentrated around one area and are widely spread out.
+Points of attraction in London are not concentrated around one area, and are widely spread out.
 This is the reason there is no particular neighbourhood which can be called as the best.
 Depending upon your areas of interest and budget, you can choose from a variety of nice neighbourhoods to stay in.

 - The West End, comprising of areas like Leicester Square, Covent Garden, Mayfair, Piccadilly, Soho, Oxford Street, etc., is a very central district.
 It is known for its nightlife and has most of the theatres, top art galleries, and high-end shopping places.
 It has many expensive 4 star and 5 star hotels.